informalsystems/hermes/guide/src/keys.md

 #### Show usage

-To see the available subcommands for the `keys` command run:
+To see the available sub-commands for the `keys` command run:

 ```shell
 hermes help keys
 ```

-Currently there are two subcommands supported `add` and `list`:
+Currently there are two sub-commands supported `add` and `list`:

 ```shell
 USAGE: